therenegar/launch/README.md

 <img width="1633" height="250" alt="Launch! for DOS" src="https://github.com/user-attachments/assets/1aa6eb8a-98f3-4e74-a1ef-479e4f7a04ef" />

-_A lightweight command launcher for any DOS, with huge features to improve the usability of the command prompt -- and loads of goodies to uplift an old DOS machine._
+> A lightweight command launcher for any DOS, with huge features to improve the usability of the command prompt -- and loads of goodies to uplift an old DOS machine.

 **Download the latest release [here](https://github.com/therenegar/launch/releases/latest)**
-> You can download as either a .ZIP file or a 1.44MB floppy disk image .IMG.

-Requires: DOS 3.3, 80286, EGA or better.
+**Requires:** DOS 3.3, 80286, EGA or better.
 1.2MB free disk space for install.

 Works with MS-DOS, PC DOS, DR-DOS and FreeDOS on real hardware and virtual machines, including DOSBox, 86Box and DOSEMU.
 Compatible with third-party command interpreters such as 4DOS/NDOS.